 The example above gives the following result, 5 pulses followed by 2 pulses (the default activity for the transmitter after turn on).
-To obtain the decimal value for the duration of activity in lots of ten minutes it is necessary to subtract 2 from each individual number.
+To obtain the decimal value for activity it is necessary to subtract 2 from each individual number.
 5,2 with 2 subtracted from each number gives 3 then 0.
-3 is the number of 10s and 0 is the number of units (i.e. the bird was active for 30 lots of 10 minutes or 300 minutes ie 5 hours) you'll end up getting quite good at your six times tables.
+3 is the number of 10s and 0 is the number of units (i.e. the bird was active for 30 ten minute periods ie 5 hours).

-4.5 Working out the number of weeks remaining
+4.5 Working out the battery time remaining

-The example above gives the following result, 8 pulses followed by 2 pulses.
+The example above gives the following result, 13 pulses followed by 4 pulses.

-To obtain the true decimal values for the months remaining it is necessary to subtract 2 from each individual number.
-This yields 6 and 0.
-The first number is the number of tens and the second number the number of units, therefore the final answer is 60 weeks remaining.
+To obtain the true decimal values for the time remaining it is necessary to subtract 2 from each individual number.
+This yields 11 and 2.
+The first number is the number of tens and the second number the number of units, therefore the final answer is 112 weeks remaining because this is an "Egg Timer".